RagnarB83/ash-documentation/docs/coordinate-input.rst

 Calculate connectivity of fragment object
 ######################################################

-Connectivity is an important aspect of the fragment as it distinguishes atoms that are in close-contact (i.e. forming some kind of stable covalent bond) and atoms further apart and obviously not bonded.
+Connectivity between atoms can be an important attribute of a fragment object, especially for molecules.
+The connectivity distinguishes atoms that are in close-contact (i.e. forming some kind of stable covalent bond) and atoms further apart and obviously not bonded.
 Correct connectivity is crucial for some ASH functionality (the Molcrys functionality in particular).
 Connectivity is calculated based on a distance and covalent radii-based criterion.
 Atoms A and B will be defined to be connected according to: